csf-dev/CSF.Validation/docs/README.md

 # GitHub Pages documentation site

-This directory contains the ZptSharp documentation website.
+This directory contains the documentation website for CSF.Validation.
 The site is published via [GitHub Pages].

 *Do not edit the site from the code in this directory*; the site is auto-generated from source code found in [the CSF.Validation.Documentation project] during the CI build process.